RESEARCH STARTER

 Libya

 Located on the Mediterranean Sea between Egypt and Tunisia, Libya was recognized on the international stage for over forty years by the face of its controversial dictator, Colonel Muammar al-Gaddafi (also written Qaddafi or Gadhafi).
 Gaddafi led Libya until 2011, when he was deposed and killed during the first Libyan Civil War.
-The country began a second civil war since 2014.
+The country began a second civil war in 2014.
 The UN sponsored a ceasefire in 2020.
-The country agreed on a unified government the following year, and UN delegates announced plans to hold presidential and legislative elections in 2023.
+The country agreed on a unified government the following year, but elections were not held, and political instability remained.

 People and Culture

-Population: Most Libyans (about 97 percent) are Berber and Arab.
+Population: Libya had a total population of 7,361,263 in 2024.
+Most Libyans (about 97 percent) are Berber and Arab.
 The remaining 3 percent is an assortment of Greeks, Maltese, Italians, Egyptians, Pakistanis, Turks, Indians, Tunisians, and others.
 Other ethnic groups include the Tuareg, who were once nomads from the Sahara, and the Toubou, whose ancestors migrated from the Yemen area.

 About 96.6 percent of Libya's population is Muslim (2020 estimate), and nearly all Libyan Muslims are Sunni.
 The country has a small Christian minority.